mdjnelson/vending-machine/README.md

 ### Note

-1. These are a list of valid coins (coinid) the vending machine will accept.
+1. These are a list of valid coins the vending machine will accept.
     1. `1` - 5 cents.
     2. `2` - 10 cents.
     3. `3` - 25 cents.